LandSandBoat/server/docs/task-journal/2026-03-16-self-hosted-ci-runners.md

 - Ensure the GitHub App is installed for `CalamityFFXI/game-server`.
 - Reconcile the updated ARC `dind` runner-set manifest in the homelab repo.
 - Validate `.github/workflows/cxi_minimal_alpine_image.yml` on the updated self-hosted runner set.
+- Validate `.github/workflows/cxi_pr_linux.yml` on an opened or updated PR.
 - Add additional Linux-only `cxi_` workflows in the game-server repo that target the new self-hosted runner set.